206: Ring of Terror

-Lucky for me, someone set a bale of hay near the door.
+Lucky for me, somebody set a bale of hay by the door.
 What a hoot.
 Don’t pollute.
+Excuse me.
+Gotta get in here.
 Pardon me.
-I’ve gotta get in here.
+Excuse me.

 “Give a hoot, don’t pollute” is the longtime slogan of Woodsy Owl, the spokescreature for the USDA Forest Service.
 Woodsy has been urging environmental action since 1970.
 In 2006, Woodsy was redesigned.
 The “old” Woodsy looked very much like a stylized owl, but the “new” Woodsy is more humanoid, wearing green pants and a white shirt but with fuzzy arms and a smaller owl head.

 A truss is a strap and pad system (sometimes with springs) used by hernia patients to apply pressure to the affected area and hold the hernia in place.
 They are rarely prescribed today.